10 Aug 5 natural wonders in Russia along the Trans-Siberian Railway

 Due to its remote location, the Stolby was a very popular meeting point for leftist groups in pre-revolutionary times.

-Lake Baikal is not only the oldest lake in the world (20 – 25 million years old) but as the biggest freshwater lake in the world, it also contains almost a fourth of the world’s unfrozen freshwater.
+Lake Baikal is not only the most famous natural wonder in Russia and the oldest lake in the world (20 – 25 million years old).
+But being the biggest freshwater lake in the world, it also contains almost a fourth of the world’s unfrozen freshwater.
 The lake’s surface is so big, it could easily fit a handful of European countries (like Macedonia, Albania, Slovenia and even Belgium).

 Located in the heart of Siberia, Lake Baikal is home to a very rich fauna and flora.
 More than 3,000 different species call Baikal their home, 1,500 of which can’t be found anywhere else other than here and are exclusive to Lake Baikal.